Author Statement

 Founder of Ensemble Neue Musik and teaching at Musikhochschule Stuttgart 1994-96.
 Work in music industry 1996-2004: A&R and IT at Universal Edition, Vienna; project manager for music downloads, publishing, and later finances at BMG, Munich.
 Numerous publications, broadcasts, lectures and translations.

 Doctoral defense 12 April 2008 (summa cum laude) at Université Paris-Est, title: Gendertronics.
 Toward A ‘lecture féminine’ of Emerging Musical Technologies and Their Aesthetics – Gerhard Stäbler, Terre Thaemlitz, Miss Kittin.
 Docent, author, guest lecturer and translator of music texts 2005-2016.
-Institutional affiliations: docent for “Musikkonzepte nach 1945” [Music Concepts after 1945] at the Karlsruhe University of Arts and Design, Germany, 2005-2012, and Researcher at LISAA, Université Paris-Est, France, 2013-2019.
+Docent for “Musikkonzepte nach 1945” [Music Concepts after 1945] at the Karlsruhe University of Arts and Design, Germany, 2005-2012, and Researcher at LISAA, Université Paris-Est, France, 2013-2019.

 2000-2022 Resident of Stuttgart, Germany.
 Got married in 2005.
 Retired from teaching in 2012 and switched to writing full time.
 Did my best at a lot of stuff, published, won some tiny literary prizes, tried not to go buggy, and wished I had a dog.

 2020 Covid.
 2021 Husband left.
 2022 I abandoned Stuttgart and my beloved, remodelled apartment.
 Moved to a senior residence on the shore of the magnificent Elbe River in Hamburg.
-2023 Travelled the globe.
-Now in Bavaria, doing time.

 2024.
 Finally finished long novel, Paris Choice.